rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 ## 3.2.
 Adding an HTLC

-Either node can offer a HTLC to the other, which is redeemable in return for a hash preimage (sometimes referred to as R).
+Either node can send `update_add_htlc` to offer a HTLC to the other, which is redeemable in return for a hash preimage (sometimes referred to as R).
 Amounts are in millisatoshi, though on-chain enforcement is only possible for whole satoshi amounts: in commitment transactions these are rounded down as specified in [3].

-A node MUST NOT offer `amount_msat` it cannot pay for in both commitment transactions at the current `fee_rate` (see "Fee Calculation" ).
+A node MUST NOT offer `amount_msat` it cannot pay for in the remote commitment transaction at the current `fee_rate` (see "Fee Calculation" ).
 A node SHOULD fail the connection if this occurs.
 `amount_msat` MUST BE greater than 0.

-A node MUST NOT add a HTLC if it would result in it offering more than 300 HTLCs in either commitment transaction.
+A node MUST NOT add a HTLC if it would result in it offering more than 300 HTLCs in the remote commitment transaction.
 A node SHOULD fail the connection if this occurs.
 At 32 bytes per HTLC output, this is comfortably under the 100k soft-limit for standard transaction relay, and at a per-input BIP141 cost of 572[3], a transaction which spends